CONTENTS

 Stocked/physical

-A composite product that is assembled from sub-products and the inventory quantity of sub-products has already been reduced at the time of assembly, and it is not done again at the time of use (from an inventory management perspective, the composite product is already formed)
+A stocked composite product is assembled from sub-products, and the stock quantity of the sub-products has already been reduced at the time of assembly.
+From the perspective of stock management, the composite product has therefore already been formed, and the stock quantity of the sub-products is not reduced again at the time of use.

 Virtual

-A composite product whose sub-products are stocked, but the item itself is not stocked, but the product is assembled from other products at the time of use, reducing the inventory quantities of sub-products only at the time of use
+A virtual composite product is an item whose sub-products are stocked, but the composite product itself is not stocked.
+The product is assembled from other products at the time of use, and the stock quantities of the sub-products are reduced only at the time of use.

 Sub-product hierarchy

 The depth of the hierarchy is not limited, so composite products can also be bundled into new composite products if desired.
-A finished shelf could belong to a larger entity consisting of, for example, a showcase, this shelf, and a wall shelf.
+A finished shelf can belong to a larger entity consisting of, for example, a showcase, a shelf, and a wall shelf.
 Similarly, a product that is a sub-product can be composed of smaller parts, such as a lamp attached to the ceiling of a showcase.

-Keywords: deployment, deployment steps, product, composite product, sub-product, model
+Keywords: implement, enable, activate, start using, implement, enable, activate, start using steps, product, composite product, sub-product, model

 This article has been translated using an AI-based translation tool.
 The contents or wording of these instructions may differ from those in other instructions or in the software.